 b) the WSIS+10 Statement on the Implementation of WSIS outcomes and the WSIS+10 vision for WSIS Beyond 2015, endorsed by the Plenipotentiary Conference, Busan, 2014;

-c) the outcomes of the Connect series summits (Connect Africa, Connect CIS, Connect Americas, Connect Arab States and Connect Asia-Pacific) under the Connect the World global multistakeholder initiative set up within the context of WSIS;

-d) the Buenos Aires Declaration adopted by the World Telecommunication Development Conference (WTDC-17) and the Buenos Aires Action Plan and relevant WTDC-17 resolutions, including Resolutions 30 and 37(Rev. Buenos Aires, 2017), as well as Resolutions 135, 139, and 140 (Rev. Dubai, 2018) of this conference;
+c) the Declaration adopted by the World Telecommunication Development Conference (WTDC-21) and the Buenos Aires Action Plan and relevant WTDC-21 resolutions, including Resolutions 30 and 37(Rev. Buenos Aires, 2017), as well as Resolutions 135, 139, and 140 (Rev. Dubai, 2018) of this conference;

-e) Resolution 71 (Rev. Dubai, 2018) of this conference, which adopted the strategic framework for the Union for 2020-2023 and set the strategic goals, related targets and objectives,
+d) Resolution 71 (Rev. Bucharest, 2022) of this conference, which adopted the strategic framework for the Union for 2024-2027 and set the strategic goals, related targets and objectives;

+e) ITUs’ leading role as a UN specialized agency in Telecommunications/ICTs in the era of the global pandemic by launching New Initiatives, Work Programmes, and guidelines,

 recognizing further

-a) that telecommunications/ICT is a key enabler to accelerate social, economic and environmentally sustainable growth and development, while the spread of ICT and global interconnectedness has great potential to accelerate human progress, to bridge the digital divide, and to develop knowledge societies;
+a) that telecommunications/ICTs is a key enabler to accelerate social, economic and environmentally sustainable growth and development, while the spread of ICT and global interconnectedness has great potential to accelerate human progress, to bridge the digital divide, and to develop knowledge societies;

 b) the need to sustain current achievements and intensify efforts in promoting and financing ICTs for development;

-c) the global challenges of the rapidly evolving telecommunication/ICT environment, as identified in Annex 2 to Resolution 71 (Rev. Dubai, 2018);
+c) the global challenges of the rapidly evolving telecommunications/ICTs environment, as identified in Annex 2 to Resolution 71 (Rev. Dubai, 2018);

-d) the need for broadband connectivity for sustainable development,
+d) the need for broadband connectivity for sustainable development;

+e) that pandemic crisis has not only highlighted the critical role of telecommunications/ICTs for continued functioning of societies but has also brought to the fore the digital inequalities between and within countries;

+f) the pandemic crisis and its impact might affect the implementation and achieving goals of Connect 2030 agenda and SDGs,

 resolves

-1 to reaffirm a shared global vision for the development of the telecommunication/ICT sector, under the Connect 2030 Agenda envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";
+1 to reaffirm a shared global vision for the development of the telecommunications/ICTs sector, under the Connect 2030 Agenda envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

 2 to endorse the high-level strategic goals and targets set out in the strategic plan of the Union and global broadband targets, inspiring and inviting all stakeholders and entities to work together to implement the Connect 2030 Agenda, contributing to the implementation of the 2030 Agenda for Sustainable Development;

-3 to call upon Member States to continue leveraging telecommunications/ICT as a key enabler for achieving the 2030 Agenda for Sustainable Development and the SDGs that integrate in a balanced manner the economic, social and environmental dimensions of sustainable development,
+3 to call upon Member States to continue leveraging telecommunications/ICTs as a key enabler for achieving the 2030 Agenda for Sustainable Development and the SDGs that integrate in a balanced manner the economic, social and environmental dimensions of sustainable development;

-instructs the Secretary-General
+4. to reaffirm the critical role of telecommunications/ICTs to respond to and recover from the pandemic , and to adjust to the new normal followed by the crisis and further promote universal, secure, reliable, and affordable connectivity in this regard, so that contributes to the implementation of the 2030 Agenda for Sustainable Development,instructs the Secretary-General

-1 to monitor the progress towards achievement of the Connect 2030 Agenda, leveraging data, among others, from the ITU World Telecommunication/ICT Indicators database and the Partnership on Measuring ICT for Development;
+1 to monitor the progress towards achievement of the Connect 2030 Agenda, leveraging data, among others, from the ITU World Telecommunications/ICTs Indicators database and the Partnership on Measuring ICT for Development;

 2 to disseminate information and share knowledge and best practices on national, regional and international initiatives contributing to the Connect 2030 Agenda;